lhzcode/es10-cn/functions-classes.md

 IteratorValue(innerResult)).
 8. Else, set received to GeneratorYield(innerResult).
 iii.
 Else,
-17. NOTE: If iterator does not have a throw method, this throw is going to terminate the yield* loop.
+17. 注: If iterator does not have a throw method, this throw is going to terminate the yield* loop.
 But first we need to give iterator a chance to clean up.
 2. Let closeCompletion be Completion { [[Type]]: normal, [[Value]]: empty, [[Target]]: empty }.
 3. If generatorKind is async, perform ?
 AsyncIteratorClose(iteratorRecord, closeCompletion).
 4. Else, perform ?
 IteratorClose(iteratorRecord, closeCompletion).
-5. NOTE: The next step throws a TypeError to indicate that there was a yield* protocol violation: iterator does not have a throw method.
+5. 注: The next step throws a TypeError to indicate that there was a yield* protocol violation: iterator does not have a throw method.
 6. Throw a TypeError exception.
 c.
 Else,